ENDE

 Connects but No Network Access

-Network Routing Issues:
+Network Routing Issues

-• Missing Routes - Check Remote Networks configuration
+• Missing routes, check Remote Networks

-Resolution Steps:
+Resolution Steps

-2. Verify gateway's internal firewall rules
+2. Verify internal firewall rules on the gateway

 3. Test with specific IP addresses

-4. Review DNS server assignments
+4. Confirm DNS server assignments

 Frequent Disconnections

-Stability Issues:
+Stability Issues

-Stability Improvements:
+Stability Improvements

 2. Adjust connection timeout values